balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230410-aave-linear-pool-v5/readme.md

 # 2023-04-10 - Aave Linear Pool v5

 Deployment of the `AaveLinearPoolFactory`, for Linear Pools with a wrapped aToken.

-Supersedes `20221207-aave-rebalanced-linear-pool-v3`, fixing the reentrancy issue described in this [forum post](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345).
+Supersedes `20230206-aave-rebalancer-linear-pool`, modifying the pool factory to use Create2 when deploying a new pool.

 ## Useful Files